fairfaxmedia/cloudcycler/README.md

 Task definitions use a ruby DSL to specify the schedule, and identify resources to be cycled.

+A `ccadm` utility is provided to control per-resource settings, which overrides task level settings.
+This way, resources can be rescheduled or excluded without having to manage and/or deploy task files.

 ## Currently supported:

 EC2 and CloudFormation are currently supported.
 EC2 instances can be stopped